Ingestion pipeline reference

 Expandable end

-Parse body and promote its message field with the Parse JSON transformation below.
+Parse body and promote its message attribute with the Parse JSON transformation below.

-Because the transformation sets Drop target field to true, the other body fields (event_type and location) don’t appear in Cloud Observability.
+Because the transformation sets Drop target attribute to true, the other body attributes (event_type and location) don’t appear in Cloud Observability.

 • Name: Promote message